SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

 <!-- MR 10.2.0 [CU22]/10.3.0 [CU11]/10.4.0 [CU0] - FR 10.4.2 -->

+DataMiner Cube would leak memory

+- when you closed an alarm tab containing correlated alarms, or
-DataMiner Cube would leak memory when you closed a card (e.g. an element card) or when you closed an alarm tab containing correlated alarms.
+- when you closed a card (e.g. an element card) after navigating to it by clicking *Previous* on another card.